#AddingColorToLives interview with Joel Bergner

 You’ve met lots of young people from many different cities over the past few weeks.
 Do you have any inspiring stories to share?

 There have been many, but one here in Brussels really struck me.
 Saïd, an immigrant from Morocco (as many as our participants are), wasn’t one of the original participants in the project but he saw us painting and wanted to get involved.
 He’s had a difficult life, suffering with alcohol abuse and family issues, but things are slowly getting better for him.
 I think this project has been a real turning point, since he’s been here every day and engages really positively with everyone else.
-He has impressed everyone so much that Park Inn is looking to see if it’s possible to match his skills to a role within their organisation.
+He has impressed everyone so much that Park Inn is looking to see if it’s possible to match his skills to a role within their organization.

 Are you sometimes surprised by the untapped creative skills of the young people you meet?